The Undefeated (1969 film): Production

-According to Rock Hudson's lover Marc Christian, John Wayne started out picking on Hudson during filming, but the two men became friends.
-In Mark Griffin's biography of Hudson, All that Heaven Allows, Wayne is shown to have initially started to "direct" Hudson, constantly suggesting what he should do on camera.
+According to Hudson's partner Marc Christian, Wayne started out picking on Hudson during filming, but the two men became friends.
+In Mark Griffin's biography of Hudson, All That Heaven Allows, Wayne is shown to have initially started to "direct" Hudson, constantly suggesting what he should do on camera.
 When Hudson began to do the same to Wayne, Wayne pointed his finger at Hudson and said, "I like you."
 The suggestions stopped, and the two men became frequent partners in chess and bridge.